raspberrypilearning/getting-started-with-picamera/worksheet.md

     It's important to sleep for at least 2 seconds before capturing, to give the sensor time to set its light levels.

-1. Run the code and you'll see the camera preview open up for 5 seconds before capturing a still picture.
+1. Run the code and you'll see the camera preview open for 5 seconds before capturing a still picture.
 You'll see the preview adjust to a different resolution momentarily as the picture is taken.

-1. You'll see your photo on the Desktop - double click the file icon to open it:
+1. You'll see your photo on the Desktop.
+Double-click the file icon to open it:

     ![Image on Desktop](images/desktop.png)

-1. Now try adding a loop to take 5 pictures in a row:
+1. Now try adding a loop to take five pictures in a row:

     ```python
     camera.start_preview()